McCormick Place

-McCormick Place is the largest convention center in North America.
-It consists of four interconnected buildings and one indoor arena sited on and near the shore of Lake Michigan, about 1.0 mi south of downtown Chicago, Illinois, United States.
+McCormick Place is a convention center in Chicago.
+It is the largest convention center in North America.
+It consists of four interconnected buildings and one indoor arena sited on and near the shore of Lake Michigan, about 1.0 mi south of the Chicago Loop.
 McCormick Place hosts numerous trade shows and meetings.
-The largest regular events are the Chicago Auto Show each February, the International Home and Housewares Show each March and the National Restaurant Association Annual Show each May and the International Manufacturing Technology Show in the fall every other year.
+The largest regular events are the Chicago Auto Show each February, the International Home and Housewares Show each March, the National Restaurant Association Annual Show each May, and the International Manufacturing Technology Show in the fall every other year.

 History

 As early as 1927, Robert R. McCormick, a prominent member of the McCormick family of McCormick Reaper/International Harvester fame, and publisher of the Chicago Tribune, championed a purpose-built lakeside convention center for Chicago.
 In 1958, ground was broken for a $35 million facility that opened in November 1960, and was named after McCormick, who died in 1955.
 The lead architect was Alfred Shaw, one of the architects of the Merchandise Mart.
 This building included the Arie Crown Theater, designed by Edward Durell Stone.
 It seated nearly 5,000 people and was the second largest theater (by seating capacity) in Chicago.

-The 1960 exposition hall was destroyed in a spectacular fire on January 16, 1967, despite being thought fireproof by virtue of its steel and concrete construction.
+The 1960 exposition hall was destroyed in a fire on January 16, 1967, despite being thought fireproof by virtue of its steel-and-concrete construction.
 At the time of the fire, the building contained highly combustible exhibits, several hydrants were shut off, and there were no sprinklers on the main floor where the fire started.
 Thus the fire spread quickly and destructively, taking the life of security guard Kenneth Goodman.

-The fire was investigated by a team led by Rolf H. Jensen, Professor of Fire Protection Engineering at the Illinois Institute of Technology, who later went on to found RJA Group.
-Many lessons were learned and multiple building, electrical, and fire codes for the city and worldwide were amended to avert a repeat situation.
+The fire was investigated by a team led by Rolf H. Jensen, Professor of Fire Protection Engineering at the Illinois Institute of Technology, who went on to found RJA Group.
+Many lessons were learned and building, electrical, and fire codes for the city and worldwide were amended.